CUPiD Documentation#

 To install CUPiD, you need to check out the code and then set up a few environments.

-The initial examples have hard-coded paths that require you to be on casper
+The initial examples have hard-coded paths that require you to be on casper.

 The code relies on submodules to install a few packages that are still being developed,

-so the git clone
+so the git clone process requires --recurse-submodules:

 $ git clone --recurse-submodules https://github.com/NCAR/CUPiD.git

-directory and build the necessary conda environments with
+Then cd into the CUPiD directory and build the necessary conda environments with

 $ cd CUPiD